Tuath's New Horizons Education Bursary

 The Education Bursary Applications are assessed by a judging panel consisting of one member of Tuath’s Board of Management and two Tuath Managers from different departments.
 The panel uses a weighted scoring system to evaluate applications, ensuring a fair and structured approach in determining both the recipients and the amount of funding awarded.

-The judging panel aims to notify applicants within two weeks of the closing date for each application round.
+The judging panel aims to notify applicants within four weeks of the closing date for each application round.

 The New Horizons Education Bursary payments are made by bank transfer.
 Successful applicants will need to supply their bank details (BIC and IBAN).
 Awardees of the Education Bursary will be required to provide proof of registration to their course to Tuath Housing, prior to a payment being made.
 This proof of registration can range from a letter of acceptance from a college or an email from a course provider confirming your booking on a course.
 Tuath Housing makes payments twice per month.
 It is important that any requests for payment are made one week before the bi-monthly Tuath Housing payment deadlines.